Magnetic support, wind-driven accretion, coronal heating, and fast outflows in a thin magnetically arrested disc: Time-averaged structure of MADs

 To understand where this extra coronal emission is coming from in our thinnest case we plot the contribution of the stresses to the dissipation of energy as in Eq.
 17 of \cite{beckwith2008}, where we added the influence of the $\theta\phi$ stress to write\footnote{Note that there should be a term in \autoref{eq:diss_turb} taking into account the dissipation of the laminar magnetic field energy due to turbulent resistivity.
 Computing this term is beyond the scope of this paper given the complexity of measuring the electromagnetic force to a high accuracy.
 We remark however that our estimate of the dissipation in \autoref{eq:diss_turb} seems to already be able to account for the measured dissipation rate of energy suggesting that the resistive heating might be subdominant.}

 We see from \autoref{fig:heating_dec} that the energy deposited locally comes from two sources: the turbulent $r\phi$ stress extracting energy from the radial angular velocity gradient and the turbulent $\theta\phi$ stress extracting energy from the latitudinal angular velocity gradient.
 However, the latitudinal profiles of the two contributions are very different.
 The contribution from the turbulent $r\phi$ stress is concentrated around the midplane with $z/r \lesssim 0.2$ while the contribution from the turbulent $\theta\phi$ stress peaks between $z/r\approx 0.3-0.5$.
 This difference in latitudinal profiles can explain the latitudinal profile of the measured dissipation in our simulation, which is formed of one bump in the midplane, the contribution from the $r\phi$ stress, and two off-centered bumps, the contribution from the $\theta\phi$ stress.
-We note that the energy dissipated by the stresses is higher by a factor $\approx2$ than our measured dissipation profile.
+We note that the dissipated energy estimated by measuring the stresses is higher by a factor $\approx2$ than the measured dissipated energy.
 This might be due to the fact that measuring dissipation through the cooling function does not differentiate between irreversible and reversible energy exchange (here adiabatic cooling in the expanding outflow).

 Finally, we note that although angular momentum is mainly transported by the laminar Maxwell stresses (especially the laminar Maxwell $\theta\phi$ stress), the dissipation of energy is only related to the sub-dominant turbulent components of the stresses.
 This is because the energy liberated by the laminar stresses mainly goes into Poynting flux and kinetic energy in the wind (neglecting the resistive dissipation of the field) \citep{blandford1982,ferreira1995}.
 This can be seen by taking the $\phi$ component of the induction equation (\autoref{eq:induction}) in the steady-state approximation and rewriting it as a function of the 3-vector magnetic field, $B^i$, and the 3-vector velocity, $V^i$, to find